 The choice of aneurysm treatment is weighed upon the aneurysm’s size, location, the risk of rupture and overall health of the patient.
-Although endovascular coiling is largely favored in the treatment of aneurysms, another treatment choice is a Cerebral Aneurysm Clipping.
+Although endovascular coiling is largely favored in the treatment of aneurysms, another treatment choice is a cerebral aneurysm clipping.
 When a specialist decides on this treatment, the patient will undergo general anesthesia, and a surgeon will make an opening in the skull, called a craniotomy.
-The brain is gently retracted to locate the aneurysm and a small titanium clip is placed across the base, or neck, of the aneurysm to block the normal blood flow from entering.
-The clip will remain on the artery permanently.
+The brain is gently retracted to locate the aneurysm and a small titanium clip is placed across the base or neck of the aneurysm to block the normal blood flow from entering.
+The clip permanently will remain on the artery.